mirkokiefer/diff-merge-patch/README.md

   ]
 }
 ```
-The algorithm simply picks the conflicting update that comes from the first diff (source: [0]).
+The algorithm simply picks the conflicting update that comes from the source you pass in.
 Depending on your application you may want to implement different resolution strategies.

 ####patch